<<<

 }

-% Commands for structured formatting of plays
+% Commands for structured formatting — consistent across all plays

 \newcommand{\act}[1]{%